University of Virginia School of Law: Study abroad

+Students may participate in eight international exchange programs.
 In addition, UVA Law offers rising third-year students the opportunity to obtain a dual degree from Sciences Po in Paris.
 Students who successfully complete this program earn a French law diploma (entitling them to sit for the French bar exam) and a J.D. degree from Virginia.
 Students also may spend one semester abroad through the student-initiated study abroad program or as an external studies project.
 Each year one-credit courses are offered in Paris and Tel Aviv through the January Term.

 Institutes and centers

 UVA Law includes several internationally known special programs and centers directed by faculty members.